 Publications

 Substitutes For Rule of Law?
 How BITs Deepen But Do Not Broaden U.S. Investment in Developing Countries (with Joonseok Yang).
-Conditionally accepted, International Interactions.
+Forthcoming, International Interactions.
+[Journal link] [Ungated preprint]

 Able and Mostly Willing: An Empirical Anatomy of Information's Effect on Voter-Driven Accountability in Senegal (with Horacio Larreguy and John Marshall).
 2023.
 American Journal of Political Science 67(4):1040–1066.
 [Journal link] [Ungated preprint]